erikeldridge/erikeldridge.github.com/_posts/2018-07-28-commercial-yeast.md

 Microwaving a quarter cup of liquid for thirty seconds brought it to \~100°, measured using a Thermopen.

-The 5 gram yeast packet contained enough for five gallons, so I measured \~2 grams using my wife's baking scale.
+The 5 gram yeast packet contained enough for five gallons, so I measured \~1 gram for a single gallon using my wife's baking scale.

 The scale didn't support fractional grams, so I just added a dash of yeast nutrient.

-I microwaved a quarter cup of juice and pitched the yeast and nutrient in.
+I microwaved the juice and pitched the yeast and nutrient in.

 Within a couple minutes the yeast started bubbling!
 This was very different from wild yeasting where I'd wait for a few days before anything happened.